stormbeard/thesis/proposal/proposal.md

 ### Testing Replica Selection via Synthetic Workload Generation

-Do determine the viability of various fitness function parameters in different heterogeneous cluster topologies, I will need repeatedly simulate specific workloads on varying hardware configurations.
+To determine the viability of various fitness function parameters in different heterogeneous cluster topologies, I will need repeatedly simulate specific workloads on varying hardware configurations.
 A tool must be written to deploy virtual machines on each node in the cluster and run a workload similar to